Tuesday, September 8, 2009

 Today I stopped by Marius' office and gave him three books on American History that my brother Walter was kind enough to send me for use in my course.
 Two were autographed copies of the paperback editions.
 I know that Marius will read them.
 He is that kind of a man.
 But I don't know if he will agree with Wally on all that they contain, for Marius definitely thinks for himself.

 Walking back to Piaţa Mihai Viteazul at close-to-midnight, Marius and I encountered two young men standing and talking on the sidewalk.
-It was PETEAN Flaviu and BENCHEA Radu, two of my beloved graduates for the Englishline at FSEGA.
+It was PETEAN Flaviu and BENCHEA Radu, two of my beloved graduates from the Englishline at FSEGA.
 I introduced them to Professor Jucan, then learned they were waiting for the bus to take Radu to Budapest where he would catch a flight to Fort Lauderdale to work for the summer.
 There are no coincidences, only a very small world.
 Have fun, Radu, and while you are there, look up my son Brian in Miami Beach!

 Friday, June 12, 2009